ml6team/AISO-workshop/README.md

 **API key issues:**
 - Make sure you copied `.local_env` to `.env` in the `my_agent/` folder
-- Verify the key variable has been sets
+- Verify the API key variable has been set

 **Port already in use:**
 ```bash